 Board of Directors

 On an annual basis, the current Board of Directors elects new Board Members to fill those seats that are up for election.
-We reserve two seats on the Board of Directors are reserved for students or recent students to ensure their representation in the governance of the Secular Student Alliance.
+We reserve two seats on the Board of Directors for students or recent students to ensure their representation in the governance of the Secular Student Alliance.
 Further details about the nominations and elections process may be obtained by contacting our Secretary.

 The Secular Student Alliance's current Board of Directors is: